-The Groppensteinerfall and Zechnerfall are waterfalls in the gorge Groppensteiner schlucht in the Hohentauern national park near a town called Obervellach in the region Kärnten, Austria.
+The Groppensteinschlucht is a gorge with three big waterfalls: the Raufenfall, the Groppensteinfall and the Zechnerfall.
+The Groppensteinschlucht is located in the Hohentauern national park near Obervellach in the region Kärnten, Austria.

-Best season to visit the Groppensteinerfall and Zechnerfall is early summer and summertime.
+Best season to visit the Groppensteinschlucht and all the waterfall is early summer and summertime.
 The Groppensteinerfall is falling towards the south-southeast and the Zechnerfall is more falling towards the south, maybe southwest.
-When taking pictures the best time to visit the Groppensteinerfall and Zechnerfall is from late in the morning until late noon.
+When taking pictures the best time to visit the Groppensteinfall and Zechnerfall is from late in the morning until late noon.